tshepang/blog/content/computing/my current desktop setup.rst

 With recent Debian GNOME updates (late 2013), something got broken enough that I could not login to my account.
-I saw this as a good opportunity to finally try something other than GNOME as my primary environment on my home and work machines.
+I saw this as a good opportunity to finally try something other than GNOME as my primary environment.
 I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker), but none lasted very long.
 But I think this time I will actually abandon GNOME permanently, after nearly a decade of use.